cvilas/grape/docs/02_roadmap.md

   - Case 2: pub-peer + router on PC1, sub-peer + router on PC2, router on PC3, multicast scouting off.
 Confirm data transfer from PC1 to PC2, no data transfer through PC3.
   - Case 3: Extend case2 by adding a PC4 with router and sub-client.
 Confirm sub-client on PC4 receives data from pub-peer on PC1.
 - Introduce [RTSan](https://clang.llvm.org/docs/RealtimeSanitizer.html)
+- ROS2 interop
+  - Study how [cactus-rt](https://github.com/cactusdynamics/cactus-rt/) does it
+  - Propose a design

 ## Phase 6 - 3D graphics